BANANA CHAN: A Tsundere Chronicle, by Alan Holman.

 The author, Alan Holman, had a lightbulb moment for this show while chilling with friends in a high school corridor dubbed the 'Corridor of Insanity.'
 They were sipping on Coke, munching on ham-and-cheese sandwiches, and dreaming up wild ideas.
 While everyone else gave up on their projects, Alan is determined to see Banana Chan on TV.
 Now, he just needs to figure out how to pitch it!

-The series is set in a fictional version of Japan, where Banana navigates her past and tries to find her place in a world that's constantly changing.
+The series is set in a fictional version of Japan, where Banana navigates her past and tries to find her place in the future of a world that's constantly changing.
 She values her privacy but finds herself becoming the center of attention.
 Among a cast of quirky characters, Banana emerges as a hero in her own right.

 Fans have been following Banana Chan's journey for over 20 years, and the author's dedication to the project is unwavering.
 If you've enjoyed the scripts, there's even a novel to dive deeper into the story.
 So, grab a banana (or a ham-and-cheese sandwich) and join Banana Chan on her hilarious adventure!